 BMI guidelines for Tummy tuck and BBL

 Your BMI, or Body Mass Index, plays a big role in surgical complication risk assessment.
 All cosmetic surgery patients should have a BMI assessment prior to surgery.
+The BMI is a number that compares your weight to your height.
 High BMI’s create higher surgical risks.

 BMI and surgical risks